 - a.
-The suspension shall not exceed 10 school days. - b.
-The principal or designee shall inform the student, the student's parent/legal guardian, and the Superintendent the following, in writing: - 1.
-The reason for the suspension - 2.
-The length of the suspension - 3.
-The right to appeal the suspension to the Superintendent
+The suspension shall not exceed ten (10) school days. - b.
+The principal or designee shall inform in writing the student, the student's parent or legal guardian, and the Superintendent. - 1.
+The reason for suspension. - 2.
+The length of suspension. - 3.
+The right to appeal the suspension to the Superintendent.

-In cases where the principal feels that the student should be kept out of school longer than 10 days, he/she shall refer the case to the Superintendent.
+In cases where the principal feels that the students should be kept out of school longer than ten (10 days, he/she shall refer the case to the Superintendent.
 The Superintendent will establish a hearing to determine the status of the recommendation.

-Terms of the Suspension
+Terms of Suspension

 - a.
 Except when a student is immediately suspended, the period of suspension shall begin at the end of the instructional day. - b.
-The suspension does not end until the next school day following the student's suspension. - c.
+The suspension does not end until the next school day following the student's suspension.

+c.
 Suspended students are not to be on school property during the period of suspension and shall not participate in any school sponsored activities.

-Immediate Removal of Students
+Immediate Removal of Student

-Student whose conduct poses a danger to persons or property or a continuous disruption of the academic process may be immediately removed from school.
+Students whose conduct poses a danger to persons or property or a continuous disruption of the academic process may be immediately removed from school.
 In such cases, the necessary notice hearing shall follow as soon as possible.

-In cases of serious or continuous misconduct, the principal or designee may suspend a student and request a joint conference with the parent/guardian and the student.
+In cases of serious or continuous misconduct, the principal or designee may suspend a student and request a joint conference with the parents or guardian and students.

-Appeals Appeals
+Appeals